ClayBarnStudios/StringId/README.md

 # StringId
-A 64 character deterministic ID struct.
+A 64 char string to deterministic ID `struct`.

 ```csharp
 var _a = "@my-type-name/subpath/unique";